About Me

 Hi, I'm Fabrizio.

 I am a MS student at the Institute of Physics of the University of São Paulo (IFUSP) with research focus in mathematical physics.
-I am originally from a small town in Brazil called Mairiporã, which means beautiful water of Maíra in Tupi.
-I have a BS in Physics and Mathematics from The University of Chicago.
+I am originally from a small town in Brazil called Mairiporã, and I have a BS in Physics and Mathematics from The University of Chicago.

 me More About Me